qualitypaper/pingofamily/README.md

 ## Overview

-Pingo Family is a foreign language vocabulary acquisition application supporting English, German, and Spanish.
+Pingo Family is a foreign language vocabulary learning application supporting English, German, and Spanish.
 The application is designed to optimize the learning process through adaptive training algorithms, spaced repetition, and AI-generated content, providing a personalized and data-driven learning experience.

 ---